Get to Know Our Leadership

-In her role as Director of Business Development, Liz leads the coordination and implementation of Friends Hospital’s strategic marketing plan.
+In her role as Director of Business Development, Maureen leads the coordination and implementation of Friends Hospital’s strategic marketing plan.
 She drives the execution of a comprehensive organic growth strategy.
-As a senior leader, she is responsible for increased revenue through census development, identifying potential clients, cultivating relationships, and expanding existing customer opportunities.
-Liz serves as the primary contact or spokesperson for the hospital related to media and public relations, and community outreach.
+As a senior leader, she is responsible for increased revenue through census development, identifying potential referral sources, cultivating relationships, and expanding existing customer opportunities.
+Maureen serves as the primary contact or spokesperson for the hospital related to media and public relations, and community outreach.
 She has a proven track record of maintaining effective partnerships with internal and external stakeholders.
-Liz manages of team of individuals who work closely with other providers ensuring proper and efficient access to care and education of serves offered.
+Maureen manages of team of individuals who work closely with other providers ensuring proper and efficient access to care and education of services offered.

 Director of Clinical Services

 Donna L. Toro, PsyD brings to Friends Hospital a wealth of behavioral healthcare experience spanning more than 30 years as a leader, instructor, researcher and direct-care provider.
 Prior to joining Friends as Director of Clinical Services, Dr. Toro served as Director of Clinical Services and then Director of Psychological Services, Research and Clinical Training at Foundations Behavioral Health, another UHS facility, from 2015 to 2022.
 While there, she conducted assessments and provided training and supervision for staff and interns, and oversaw the collection of outcome data and directed performance improvement initiatives.
 From 2012-2015, Dr. Toro was a primary supervisor supporting the hospital’s APA-accredited doctoral psychology internship.
 She is passionate about serving the underserved and furthering the careers of clinicians who share this passion.